odhondt/odhondt-hugo/content/home/publications_selected.md

 ## Peer-reviewed journals and conferences

+A. Ley, O. D’Hondt and O. Hellwich, **Regularization and Completion of TomoSAR Point Clouds in a Projected Height Map Domain.** IEEE Journal of Selected Topics in Applied Earth Observations and Remote Sensing (available online as early access [IEEEXplore link](https://ieeexplore.ieee.org/document/8332974/)).

 O. D'Hondt, C. López-Martínez , S. Guillaso and O. Hellwich.
 **Nonlocal Filtering Applied to 3-D Reconstruction of Tomographic SAR Data** IEEE Transactions on Geoscience and Remote Sensing, 2018, 56, 272-285